 Sensing this imbalance, the brain sends a message to the body, telling it to wake up to restart the breathing process.
 People with sleep apnea will partially awake as they struggle to breathe, and this is often accompanied by loud snoring or choking sensations.
 Because people with sleep apnea don’t always completely awake during the episodes, they are often unaware they have a sleeping disorder and it can remain undiagnosed.

 There are two main types of this disorder; central sleep apnea which occurs when the brain fails to send important signals to the breathing muscles, and obstructive sleep apnea which occurs when air cannot flow through the nose or mouth even though the body is still trying to breathe.
-Obstructive sleep apnea is far more prevalent and is treatable by Dr. Moseley.
+Obstructive sleep apnea is far more prevalent and is treatable by Dr. Gray.

 Common signs of obstructive sleep apnea can include severe early morning headaches, sleepiness in the daytime, and insomnia.
 Generalized irritability is another symptom of those suffering from sleep apnea.

 It is very important to seek medical attention if sleep apnea is suspected.
 A sufferer can completely stop breathing numerous times per hour, and this can quickly turn into a deadly situation.
 Obstructive sleep apnea occurs when the soft tissue lying at the back of the patient’s throat collapses into the airway.
 The tongue then falls towards the back of the throat which tightens the blockage and prevents oxygen from entering the lungs.